OfficeDev/office-js-docs-pr/docs/outlook/online-meeting.md

 Setting up an online meeting is a core experience for an Outlook user, and it's easy to [create a Teams meeting with Outlook](/microsoftteams/teams-add-in-for-outlook).
 However, creating an online meeting in Outlook with a non-Microsoft service can be cumbersome.
 By implementing this feature, service providers can streamline the online meeting creation and joining experience for their Outlook add-in users.

 > [!IMPORTANT]
-> This feature is supported in Outlook on the web, Windows, Mac, Android, and iOS with a Microsoft 365 subscription.
+> This feature is supported in Outlook on the web, Windows (classic and [new (preview)](https://support.microsoft.com/office/656bb8d9-5a60-49b2-a98b-ba7822bc7627)), Mac, Android, and iOS with a Microsoft 365 subscription.

 In this article, you'll learn how to set up your Outlook add-in to enable users to organize and join a meeting using your online-meeting service.
 Throughout this article, we'll use a fictional online-meeting service provider, "Contoso".